ramblingsofadev/docs/dependency-injection.md

 <h3 id="lazy-dispatching">Lazy Dispatching</h3>

 Rather than having to dispatch _every_ binder on every request, you can use `LazyBinderDispatcher` to lazily dispatch them, eg only when they're actually needed.
 At a high level, it looks inside your binders to determine what each of them bind and resolve.
-It then sets up a factory for each of those bindings that calls `Binder::bind()` only when at least one of the binder's bindings is used.
-This prevents you from having to list out the bindings a binder registers to get this sort of functionality (like other frameworks force you to do).
+It then binds factories to lazily invoke `bind()` only when the binding's interface is resolved.
+This is all done for you - you don't have to list out a binder's bindings to get this lazy dispatching like other frameworks have you do.

 Let's build on the `UserBinder` from the [previous example](#binders) and set up our app to lazily dispatch it: